THE SEVEN SPIRITS OF GOD

-When God issued the awful fiat, "Let us make man in Our image, in Our likeness," God began a program that will continue past the thousand-year Kingdom Age; past the final resurrection, past the new sky and earth, and into the endless ages of ages.
+When God issued the awe-inspiring fiat, “Let us make man in Our image, in Our likeness,” God began a program that will continue past the thousand-year Kingdom Age, past the final resurrection, past the new sky and earth, and into the endless ages of ages.

 The politicians of today are groping for solutions while attempting to maintain their own roles and offices.
 There shall be no peace on the earth until Christ, Head and Body, appears from Heaven and installs by force the Kingdom of God.